 SelectHub’s model involves referring visitors who submit a form to several best-fit CRM vendors based on the results of a high-level requirements gathering call.
 The call is free for the visitor.
 As with many CRM selection websites, SelectHub earns revenue through referrals.

-G2 Crowd was founded to remove the subjectivity from software selection.
-End-users rate CRM systems.
+G2 (formerly G2 Crowd) was founded to remove the subjectivity from software selection.
+End-users rate CRM systems, and the volume of reviews has grown considerably—G2 now reports more than 3 million reviews across its catalog.

-As a result, G2 Crowd’s CRM category page receives significant organic search traffic.
+As a result, G2’s CRM category page receives significant organic search traffic.

-When both Satisfaction and Market Presence are factored in, G2 Crowd consistently ranks Salesforce and HubSpot as leaders on the G2 GridĀ® for CRM.
+When both Satisfaction and Market Presence are factored in, G2 consistently ranks Salesforce (now branded Agentforce Sales) and HubSpot as leaders on the G2 Grid® for CRM.

-Not surprisingly, PC Magazine takes the most journalistic approach to covering CRM software options.
+Not surprisingly, PCMag takes the most journalistic approach to covering CRM software options.

-In addition to presenting a comparative table of the reviewers’ top 10 vendors, PC Magazine includes an extensive narrative on evaluating CRM options and what to look for as a CRM buyer.
+In addition to a comparative table of the reviewers’ top vendors, PCMag includes an extensive narrative on evaluating CRM options and what to look for as a CRM buyer.

 TEC (Technology Evaluation Centers)

-TEC has operated for 25 years, helping businesses select the right software to support their operations and growth.
+TEC has operated for more than 25 years, helping businesses select the right software to support their operations and growth.
 In that capacity, CRM is a significant focus.

 In addition to an extensive directory of solutions, TEC also houses extensive feature data to define requirements and analyze them against each CRM solution’s capabilities, complete with side-by-side comparison charts and an advanced decision-support tool.